Taking care of your home can sometimes feel like a never-ending job.

 Having mobility issues is difficult enough in daily life without having to worry about the challenges of getting in and out of the bathtub.

-Fortunately, there are plenty of designs, such as these baths, that can help reduce mobility issues while bathing.
+Fortunately, there are plenty of designs that can help reduce mobility issues while bathing.

 It’s Not Comfortable